kostyaVyrodov/education/distributed-systems/designing-data-intensive-applications/README.md

 Pros:
 - The normalization is available due to joins.
 So it's possible to remove duplicated data.
 - Good support of 1-M and M-M (using associate table)
+- To delete a column - just write a migration removing the column

 Cons:
 - Object relational mismatch.
 Most programming languages are different from relational model, so it's necessary to implement a data translation layer for it.
 ORMs come to solve this problem.
 So instead of manipulation objects, you manipulate columns and rows.
 - migrating of schema is slow and requires downtime
+- joins usually requires more time because data is split in different tables that might be in RAM and in disk

 Notes:
 - relational dbs store data is a sequence of tuples